JonathanWamsley/Designing-Data-Intensive-Applications/1_reliable_scalable_maintainable_applications.md

 Until recently, redundanc of hardware components was sufficient for most applications, since it makes total failure of a single machine faily rare.
 As long as you can resotre a backup onto a new machine fairly quickly, the downtime in case of a failure is not catastrophic in most applications.

-However, as data volumes and applications begun using larger number of machines, which proportionally increase the rate of hardware faults.
+However now-a-days, data volumes and applications are using larger number of machines, which proportionally increase the rate of hardware faults.
 Moreover, in some cloud platforms such as AWS, it is faily common for virtual machine instances to become unabilable without warning, as the platforms are designed to prioritize flexibility and elasticity over single-machine reliability

 Hence the move towards systems that can tolerate the loss of entire machines, by using software fault-tolerance techniques in addition to hardware redundancy.
-These systems have operational advantages: a system can tolerate machine failures can be patched one node at a time, without downtime of the entire system. (rolling upgrade)
+These systems have operational advantages: a system can tolerate machine failures can be patched one node at a time, without downtime of the entire system. (rolling upgrade).

+AWS manages a lot of the hardware faults for its users and often provide guarantees in very high percentiles.

 #### Software Errors

 Software faults often are software bugs that lie dormant for a long time until they are triggered by an unusual set of circumstances.
-They are often cause because of assumptions are being made about its enviorment which is true until the enviorment changes changes.
+They are often cause because of assumptions are being made about its enviorment which is true until the enviorment changes.
 Some common bugs are:

 - Software bug that causes every instance of an application to crash when given a particular bad input
 - A runaway process that uses up some shared resource -CPU time, memory, disk space, or network bandwidth